Max Gillies: Career

+Gillies was a member of the Australian Performing Group (APG) in the 1970s.
+The group was officially formed in 1970 and then set up a theatre in a former pram factory in Drummond Street, Carlton.
+Here, and in other venues throughout Melbourne and other parts of Australia, the ensemble presented alternative, experimental, avant-garde and radical plays, musical comedies, vaudeville, stage shows, street theatre and circus acts, using comedy, drama, music and dance.
+In the many APG productions in which he appeared, Gillies became renowned for his prodigious talent as an actor and comedian.
+Those plays included "The Hills Family Show", "Dimboola" and "A Stretch of the Imagination".

 In 1984–85, Gillies hosted The Gillies Report on ABC Television.
 This was followed in 1986 by Gillies Republic and in 1992 by Gillies and Company.
 He was known for his ability to dress up and parody a wide range of political figures, both on television and in live solo theatrical performances (i.e. The Big Con and Your Dreaming: The Prime Minister’s Cultural Convention).
 In July 2008 he resurrected his caricatures of Australia's former prime ministers in a live production of No Country for Old PMs: An Evening with Max Gillies at the Noosa Longweekend festival.

 Gillies stated in an interview with The Courier-Mail that he and co-writer Guy Rundle were watching the then prime minister, Kevin Rudd, for a possible new caricature in a new production being developed.
 "I'm watching him closely" he said.

 Personal life

-He is married to publisher Louise Adler, and they have two adult children.
+Gillies is married to publisher Louise Adler, and they have two adult children.